 <iframe src="https://firstanychurch.view-events.com/calendar/2259678/list/day" style="border:none;" title="First Any Church Calendar" width="100%" height="600" scrolling="no"></iframe>

-If you want to natively load your calendar into your website, then MyChurchEvents offers two options, the iCal feed and the RSS feed.
+If you want to natively load your calendar into your website, then MyChurchEvents offers an iCal feed.

 The iCal feed

 is our recommended method for emending your calendar.
 This eliminates all of the issues with iframes because your website will read the iCal events and then generate the code to embed your calendar nativity into the website.